Sandra Huber, Co-Director

 Sandra Huber (she/her/ella) was born and raised in Panama City, Panama and came to the U.S. to study industrial engineering.
 After working as an engineer, she found her calling in social and humans services.
 Sandra has been a key player in the development of a Community Health Worker or Promotores de Salud program in Snohomish County.
 Sandra works to deepen relationships with community-based agencies, schools, healthcare organizations, and government agencies while building trust, transparency, and meaningful engagement with our residents.
 Through events and conversations, she identifies emerging issues facing our diverse communities and offers classes and other opportunities to support those needs.

-Award from the WA State Public Association, and the 2015 Providence Institute Agency Change Maker Award.
-She currently co-chairs the Community Health Board Coalition and is part of the Board of Directors for Leadership of Snohomish County and part of the board of Directors for MAS, Movimiento AfroLatino Seattle.
+Sandra has received awards from the WA State Public Association, and the 2015 Providence Institute Agency Change Maker Award.
+She formerly co-chaired the Community Health Board Coalition and was part of the Board of Directors for Leadership of Snohomish County.
+She currently serves on the board of Directors for MAS, Movimiento AfroLatino Seattle.

 Lead Community Navigator